Roma Wani | Honorary General Secretary, Indian Red Cross Society, J&K

 Their reason for not returning is not because there is no love for their motherland.
 It’s just they are so adjusted to the place they have settled in that they call it home, especially the children who were born outside Kashmir.
 And because of the children, the parents are unable to come, but they do want to come.
 Many of them are seen coming for two or more months every year.
 They have begun to make homes here.
 If they don’t have the responsibility of children, many of them prefer to return.

 What’s your personal opinion about Kashmiris?
 What makes them special?

 Spirituality brings about discipline.
 I want the youth to adopt it.
 The world is moving so fast that life is losing its meaning.
 At the end of the day, we are not even aware that we are here for a temporary period.
 Nobody has focussed on why are we here.
-If nothing else, but if we can bring a smile on somebody’s face, we can share problems, we can give space to people to express themselves, what little we can do- we have really lived our lives.
+If nothing else, but if we can bring a smile to somebody’s face, we can share problems, we can give space to people to express themselves, what little we can do- we have really lived our lives.
 We are confused.
-We have yet to understand what to do, what not to do.
+We have yet to understand what to do, and what not to do.
 Unless a clarity dawns upon us.
-At Inner Call we believe that that dawning has to come from within.
+At Inner Call, we believe that that dawning has to come from within.

 What is the purpose of Inner Call?

 I don’t want to bracket Inner Call as an NGO.
-It’s a personal trust.
-You see everywhere else, people say be Aware, Literate and Educated.
+It’s personal trust.
+You see everywhere else, people say be Aware, Literate, and Educated.
 But if you go through the punch line for Inner Call you will see that it is a Forum for Development and Awareness and Evolution.
 I teach the youth to first introspect.
 Look within.
 Understand yourself.
 Look around.
 See what’s the development going around in the world.
 And then make the change.